Large number of Chinese tourists likely to visit this year

 He believes that China, one of the biggest players in the tourism economy at the global level, will find a lot to explore in Pakistan, where a lot of business opportunities are coming up for individual investments in the tourism and hospitality sector.

 “Many Chinese people working under CPEC returned to China during the pandemic, now it’s time for them to come back with their families for a good visit.
-I expect that a number of Chinese tourists will visit Pakistan if we have better facilitation of border crossing, economical air ticket packages, and inter-city transportation between major cities like Beijing, Urumqi, Islamabad, Lahore,” he said.
+I expect that a number of Chinese tourists will visit Pakistan if we have better facilitation of border crossing, economical air ticket packages etc”, he said.

-The traffic will be two-way.
-He told China Economic Net that in China, the silk route is a very popular travel route that has also attracted many tourists from Europe.
-In Pakistan, the rich history, culture, festivity, and music will offer a unique travel experience.
+TANK: A lawyer was killed and another sustained critical injuries when unidentified armed motorcyclists opened...

-Islamabad : Chairman Capital Development Authority Captain Muhammad Usman Younis on Tuesday inaugurated the rainwater...
+ISLAMABAD: The Enrolment Committee of Pakistan Bar Council has enrolled 339 advocates of Supreme Court across the...

 Comments